iAutoparkCars/AndroidRESTDemoApp/README.md

-### Functionality
+### Functionality with Restful API
 ------
- * Create a user with a RESTful API
+ * Create a user.
+Done by pressing the '+' `Image Button`
- * View all current users with a RESTful API
+ * View all current users in a list.
+Done by pressing the "crowd" `Image Button` *Update*: There should really be a progress dialog/fragment after "crowd" button is clicked, and before list fragment is displayed.

 ### Build instructions
 ------